PavloLS/test-app/README.md

 # React
-## running the project

-run the following commands in the project root directory:
+## run the following commands in the project root directory:
 ```yarn```
 -
 ```yarn dev```